 - Discard rags in approved containers;

 - Prior to starting, check for vapour odours.
 If you have a gaz powered inboard motor, the blower must be operated for a period of at least four (4) minutes.
 This will enable any dangerous fumes to fully evaporate.

-The amount of fuel needed for a trip
+What is the amount of fuel needed for a trip?

 A good rule of thumb regarding the amount of fuel needed for a trip is to ration one-third for the trip out, one-third for the return and one-third as reserve.